-If you have not named a provider on your form and have not found a home you would like to buy yet, your next step is to start looking for a home.
+If you have not found a home you would like to buy yet, your next step is to start looking for a home.

 You can also use our Property Search to look for properties available or coming soon in the areas where you want to buy.
-You can also contact Housing Associations direct to find out what homes they have available.
+You can also contact housing associations directly to find out what homes they have available.
 You can find a list of providers here.

 Why do I apply to Help to Buy Midlands when I want to buy a shared ownership property from a different organisation?

-Help to Buy Midlands is the government agency for homeownership schemes in the region.
-You apply to us so that we can check you meet the main eligibility criteria.
+Help to Buy Midlands is the government appointed Help to Buy agent for the whole of the Midlands region.
+You apply to us so that we can check that you meet the initial eligibility criteria.

-The advantage of this is that, once we’ve give you headline approval, you shouldn’t have to fill in any other application forms, even if you’re potentially looking at several properties being sold by different Housing Associations.
+The advantage of this is that once we’ve given you headline approval, you shouldn’t have to fill in any other application forms, even if you’re potentially looking at several properties being sold by different housing associations.

-All registered Housing Associations in the area have electronic access to our database and will download your form directly from us.
+All registered housing associations in the area have electronic access to our database and will download your form directly from the database.

 I’m thinking of buying a property under the Shared Ownership scheme.
 If I buy a share in one of these properties, who is responsible for the repairs and upkeep?